simbrar1/SEI-project-2/readme.md

 ## Overview

 This project was to work in a pair to **build a React application** that consumed a **public API**, this project was also known as a Reactathon.
+This project was made in collaboration with Amy Wilson (github.com/amydaniellewilson).

 Click to view the live version of the app ---> **[Movie Quiz](https://moviequiz.herokuapp.com/)**

 ### Technical Requirements

-Your app must:

 * Consume a public API – this could be anything but it must make sense for your project.
 * Have several components - At least one classical and one functional.